 The SUNY Report Card continues to be an evolving document.

 Our Report Card is divided into three sections: A Competitive SUNY, Diversity Counts, and A Competitive New York.
-The 2012 SUNY Report Card is presented in two ways.
-A Competitive SUNY is an interactive online tool.
-Diversity Counts and A Competitive New York are PDF documents that have a similar look and feel as our new online tool.
+Each section is in an interactive online tool.

 A Competitive SUNY, which brings to life our Power of SUNY commitment to building a better university;